Frequently Asked Questions

 # Can I verify the downloaded files?

 Yes.
-Every file has a SHA-256 file available at the same API location with an appended
+Every file has a SHA-256 file available at the same URL location appended with

 # How do I access a card's imagery?

-While we do not offer card images directly through MTGJSON, we recommend getting card images through Scryfall or Gatherer API's using the MTGJSON a property from the Identifiers data model within the Card data model.
+While we do not offer card images directly through MTGJSON, we recommend getting card images through Scryfall (opens new window) or Gatherer (opens new window) using the MTGJSON property from the Identifiers Data Model within the various Card Data Models.

-Gatherer may not have all images.
+Note: Gatherer (opens new window) may not have all images.
 If a

 &face=backto the url to get the respective image.